BIBB

 Add authentication credentials

-5. That was the basic Sharepoint API request; now, let's modify this request.
+That was the basic SharePoint API request; now, let’s modify this request.

 The display name of a column is the name that is shown to users when they view the list or library.
 The internal name of a column is the name that is used internally by SharePoint to identify the column.
 It is the name that is used in the list’s underlying database and in the list’s schema.

-This code will come in handy to get the internal name of SP columns:
+This code will come in handy to get the internal name of SharePoint columns:

 In conclusion, using the SharePoint API to connect to SharePoint data in Power BI offers several benefits, including more control over the data, improved performance, and flexibility.
 However, it also requires more technical knowledge and setup compared to using the SharePoint list connector.
 Carefully consider the trade-offs and whether the benefits of using the API outweigh the costs before deciding which option is right for you.